Trump says Texas shooting result of 'mental health problem' not US gun laws

 He was described as a young white male who was dressed in all-black "tactical-type gear" and wearing a ballistic vest, Martin told reporters.
 After a brief chase, law enforcement later found the suspect dead of a gunshot wound inside his vehicle.
 Authorities said they don't know if the wound was self-inflicted or the result of a resident who fired on the suspect, Martin said.

-Earlier Monday, Trump decried the Texas shooting as an "act of evil" and called it "horrific" in his first public remarks since a gunman killed at least 26 people in a Texas church.
+Earlier Monday, Trump decried the Texas shooting as an "act of evil" and called it "horrific" in his first public remarks since the attack.

 "This act of evil occurred as the victims and their families were in their place of sacred worship.
 We cannot put into words the pain and grief we all feel and we cannot begin to imagine the suffering of those who lost the ones they love," Trump said at the top of his previously scheduled remarks to business leaders at the US embassy in Tokyo.